odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt-book.md

 ## Installation

-[lcobucci/jwt](https://github.com/lcobucci/jwt) is a very good library to work with JSON Web Token (JWT) and JSON Web Signature based on RFC 7519.
+[lcobucci/jwt](https://github.com/lcobucci/jwt) is a very good component to work with JSON Web Token (JWT) and JSON Web Signature based on RFC 7519.

 The Package is available on [packagist](https://packagist.org/packages/lcobucci/jwt),